divvun/pahkat/pahkat-uploader/README.md

 `pahkat-uploader` is a command line utility that has two responsibilities:
 1. Creating a `metadata.toml` for a release to be uploaded to a pahkat index using [`pahkat-reposrv`](https://github.com/divvun/pahkat-reposrv).
-2. Uploading the `metadata.toml` generated in step 1 via `pahkat-reposrv`.
+2. Uploading the `metadata.toml` generated in step 1, along with optional other metadata, via `pahkat-reposrv`.

 It is used by CI to do both of the above.